 Here, we move on to look at where the men’s lacrosse career ground ball chart stands.

-One day, someone will come in and dominate on faceoffs for Marquette from Day 1 and rack up ground balls at an insane rate.
-Until then, though, Liam Byrnes’s record of 218 ground balls in a Marquette career may be completely untouchable.
-It took three years of taking draws for MU to get Zachary Melillo 28 GBs short of Byrnes’ record.
+For a long time now, I have figured that someone will come in and dominate on faceoffs for Marquette from Day 1 and rack up ground balls at an insane rate, and that would finally put Liam Byrnes’ all-time record in jeopardy.
+It took three years of taking draws for MU to get Zachary Melillo 28 GBs short of Byrnes’ record, so obviously a fourth would have done it easily if Melillo hadn’t transferred over from NJIT.

 Marquette Men’s Lacrosse Career Ground Balls Chart